Ulysses S. Grant (1822-1877)

 Ulysses S. Grant was the 18th United States President.
 He came to the Presidency a great military hero, the leading Union general in the Civil War.
-Paradoxically, the decisive Civil War General is viewed by many historians to have been a weak and vascilating president.
+Paradoxically, many historians contend that the decisive Civil War General proved a weak and vascilating president.
+This is in part the continuing imprint of the Lost Cause historians.
 Other historians dispute this view and see him an upholder of Civil Rights for blacks and a supporter of efforts to move native Americans toward citzenship.
-Scrupuously honest himself, the trust he placed in friends and political associates was often misplaced and he presided over one of the most corrupt asministrations.
-He was loved at the time and still admired today because he was in so many ways American to the core.
+Grant proved the only president from LAbraham incoln to Lyndon Johnson to put the full vrce of the Federal Government behind the fight for black rights.
+One historian writes, "Southern sabotage and Northern apathydefeated his efforts, but he set down a moral that the nation finlly had to redeam."
+Scrupuously honest himself, the trust he placed in friends and chronies was misplaced and he presided over one of the country's most corrupt asministrations.
+He was loved at the time and increasingly admired today because he was in so many ways American to the core.

 Family